Linux ld library search order

 applies transitively.

-Newer linkers probably only do DT_RUNPATH
+Newer linkers probably only do DT_RUNPATH.
+DT_RPATH is an old

 thing (it’s deprecated??
 I think).
 The library search order goes